 Additional Costs When Forming an LLC

 Beyond the mandatory state fees, a few optional or secondary expenses can pop up, especially if you’re leveraging professional help or require certain documents.
-Below, we’ll explore common add-ons like a registered agent or an official operating agreement—and whether they’re worth the price.
+Below, we’ll explore common add-ons like a registered agent service or an LLC operating agreement—and whether they’re worth the price, plus when an EIN matters.

 Registered Agent Fees: What to Know Before You Choose